 On May 10, 2011, the New York Times published a Statement from the family of Sheikh Osama bin Laden.
 The grieving family accused the USA government of unlawful killing in violation of both international law and USA legal principles.
-Though I don't have strong feelings about this particular death, I still think this could be one of those "teachable moments" about which President Obama has spoken.
+I don't have strong feelings about this particular death.
+However, I still think this could be one of those "teachable moments" about which President Obama has spoken.
 Specifically, this dramatic killing might remind us that international law is much akin to an ongoing discussion about rights, in which every country and non-governmental organization (NGO) has its lawyers, and every law professor and layman a viewpoint.

 And to be sure, the USA government likely has some good legal arguments to justify what it did to Osama.
 But probably it is a stretch too far to say that the USA government has overwhelming legal arguments that conclusively legitimate this unilateral act committed on the territory of a foreign State.